migration2gh/java-app-git/README.md

-#dummy commit to trigger the pipeline test
+#dummy commit to trigger the pipeline test tesing for more changes
 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a